Hardstylist/srd/example-kernelcache/Readme.md

 ## SUMMARY

-Steps to successful Kernel Cache Install on iPhone 12
+Steps to successful Kernel Cache Install on iPhone 12 SRD
 -------
 Step 1: Read https://github.com/apple/security-research-device/tree/main/example-kernelcache and complete the steps to generate your first kernel cache.